GreenMouth/Data-Science-Lab-Final-Project/README.md

 ---
 ## Overview

 This repository accompanies a project for EE 379K Data Science Laboratory at The University of Texas at Austin.
 This repository was created by Kate Baumli, Corey Hulse, Amanraj Mahal, and John Sigmon.
-There is an accompanying blog post [here](https://medium.com/@kate.baumli/how-do-people-talk-about-ideas-worth-spreading-c824216f411e).
+There is an accompanying blog post [here](https://medium.com/@kate.baumli/how-do-people-talk-about-ideas-worth-spreading-c824216f411e) and [here](https://towardsdatascience.com/how-do-people-talk-about-ideas-worth-spreading-c824216f411e).
 The repository contains Jupyter notebooks, bash scripts, and python3 scripts.
 There is a requirements file if you wish to clone the repository and set up a virtual environment.
 Please feel free to issue a pull request for questions, fixes, or future work.

 ---